 "Provides calm and measured counsel, handles clients confidently, and manages tribunal hearings with authority."
 Legal 500 2021

 Susan practices in employment law, public law, personal injury/clinical negligence and inquests.
 Much of her practice is based in the higher courts such as the High Court, the Employment Appeal Tribunal (EAT) and Court of Appeal although the majority of her practice is undertaken in employment tribunals.
-She is a member of the charity ELAAS which represents and advises appellants in their applications for permission to appeal in the EAT.

 Susan has 20 years’ experience acting for both claimants and defendants in High Court and County Court personal injury claims.
 She was junior Counsel assisting Lord Cullen’s Public Inquiry into the 1999 Ladbroke Grove train crash.
 Susan recently obtained a strike-out of a test case in which 17 prisoners claimed damages for discomfort suffered as a result of a breakdown in the heating systems at a prison.